stngo1216/travel_booking_plat/README.md

 ## 🚀 Technologies

-In this project, I've used the following libraries:
+In This Project, I've used the following libraries:

 - **[react](https://reactjs.org/)**: A JavaScript library for building user interfaces.
 - **[react-dom](https://reactjs.org/docs/react-dom.html)**: Entry point of the DOM-related rendering paths.